SuperStar0718/MarkDownScript/data/Guardian of Life Collective.md

 ## Connections

-Ekskaret Foundation is a partner and donor
+Ekskaret Foundation is a partner and donor123